 West Virginia Wesleyan College – We LEAD Poverty Reduction Team

-We extend our sincere thanks to Hope Gas for their generous support of our Kids Thrive program, providing vital resources that help children succeed.
+We thank Hope Gas for its support of our Kids Thrive program, helping ensure children have access to essential resources.